jgabrielfreitas/kassetete/README.md

 Some examples using `expect`

 ```
 val frozen = Flowable.never<Any>()
 expect that frozen should receiveNoEvents
 ```

 ```
 val empty = Flowable.empty<Any>()
 expect that empty should terminate
 ```

 Some examples using `assert`

 ```
 val target = Observable.just("A", "B", "C")
 assert that target receives allItems matchingExactly listOf("A", "B", "C")
 ```

 ```
 val error = IllegalAccessError("Forbidden")
 val broken = Flowable.error<Any>(error)

 assert that broken failsWith throwable matching {
     it.message!!.contentEquals("Forbidden")
 }
 ```

 Kassetete provides some synonyms in order to let us write the same statements with distinct words

 ```
 val target = Flowable.just(1, 2, 3, 4)

-	assert that target receives emissions butNeverReceive 5
+assert that target receives emissions butNeverReceives 5
 // or
-	assert that target consumes onNextEvents butNeverReceive 5
+assert that target consumes onNextEvents butNeverReceives 5
 ```

 ```
 val flow = Flowable.error<Any>(IllegalArgumentException("Cannot be zero"))

 assert that flow breaksWith error ofType IllegalArgumentException::class
 // or
 assert that flow failsWith exception ofType IllegalArgumentException::class
 ```

 The values/errors related verifications are chainable using `and`

 ```
 val target = Flowable.just(1, 2, 3, 4)

 assert that
 	target receives emissions matchingExactly listOf(1, 2, 3, 4) and
-   		destination consumes allItems butNeverReceive 5
+	destination consumes allItems butNeverReceives 5
 ```

 You can shift from lifecycle DSL to values/errors DSL using `asWell`

 ```
 val target = Observable.just("A", "B", "C")

 expect that
 	target should complete asWell
 	observer consumes onNextEvents withTotalCount 3
 ```

 ## Does it worth ??

-The DSL itself will offer cleaner, idiomatic constructions, but longer verification statements in general.
+The DSL itself may offer cleaner and idiomatic constructions; but these ar longer verification statements in general.

-It probably worths (by now) if you don`t know so well the RxJava2 testing API semantics.
+It probably worths (by now) if you dont know so well the RxJava2 testing API semantics.

-## TODO
+## Next steps
-- Support for block verifications DSL (both lifecycle and values/errors verifications)
+- Support for batch verifications with block DSL
 - Cover all TestSubscriber / TestObserver APIs
 - Improve tests and documentation

-## Should I use it in production now??
+## Should I use it in production ??
 - Probably no

 ## License